Guide to Transferring a Property Title in Pennsylvania

 Property transfers come up in many situations, including selling property, transferring property between family members, and passing property after the owner’s death.
 Regardless of the reason, Pennsylvania requires compliance with clear legal requirements and precise documentation to ensure ownership interest is recorded correctly in public records.

-Real estate transactions may seem complex, but careful planning and representation from a proven Pennsylvania construction lawyer can prevent financial and legal complications later.
+Real estate transactions may seem complex, but careful planning and representation from a proven Pennsylvania real estate lawyer can prevent financial and legal complications later.
 Recording the deed accurately protects the new owner from legal claims, including unpaid taxes or disputes about ownership rights.

 Common Scenarios Involving Property Transfers